 is that legal?

-My commentary on current events.
+My commentary on current events and legal topics.
 This is not intended to be legal advice nor does any post create an attorney-client relationship with any reader.

 In 2017, numbers showed that 75% of people in custody in Texas were awaiting trial and therefore not yet convicted (see article here).
 So the question is, what factors should be considered when setting bail?
 The facts of the crime?
 The ability to make bail? etc.